WHU-RVLAB/HDOptiDisc_EncodeDecode/README.md

-Instead of the traditional Viterbi algorithm, we use the leading neural network model for symbol detection.
+Instead of the traditional PRML algorithm, we use the leading AI model for symbol detection.

 ## Docker environment setup